 The ADP test – which stands for “Actual Deferral Percentage” looks at how the deferral rate for highly compensated employees compares to that of non-highly compensated employees.
 Typically, the deferral percent for highly compensated employees can’t be more than two points more than that of the non-highly compensated employees to pass this test.

-The ACP test – which stands for “Actual Contribution Percentage” compares employer matching contributions between these two groups.
+The ACP test – which stands for “Actual Contribution Percentage” test – compares employer matching contributions between these two groups.

 A company can make a Safe Harbor contribution either through a matching formula or by making a non-elective contribution to all of their employees.
 Let’s take a quick look at ways to do this:

 The other Safe Harbor option is to make a contribution of at least 3% of annual compensation for all eligible employees.
-This includes those employees who don’t defer.
+That includes those who don’t defer.

 A quick note: Safe Harbor contributions must always be 100% vested.
 That means that employees can count these contributions in their balances without forfeiture upon termination of employment.